uri-library-data-services/iassist-preview/content/blog/idcc17-notes-international-digital-curation-conference-2017.md

 aim is to automate as much of this as possible with the [Automatic Statistician](https://www.automaticstatistician.com/index/) project.

-In a session on data policies, University of Toronto\'s [Dylanne Dearborn and Leanne Trimble](http://www.dcc.ac.uk/files/blog/TrimbleDearbornIDCC2017-2.pdf) showed how libraries can use creative thinking to matching publication patterns against journal data policies in providing support.
-[Fieke Schoots](http://www.dcc.ac.uk/files/blog/IDCC17_Schoots_20170222.pdf) outlined the approach at Leiden which includes requirements from PhD\'s to state location of research data before their defence can take place and twenty year retention for Data Management Plans.
+In a session on data policies, University of Toronto's [Dylanne Dearborn and Leanne Trimble](http://www.dcc.ac.uk/files/blog/TrimbleDearbornIDCC2017-2.pdf) showed how libraries can use creative thinking to matching publication patterns against journal data policies in providing support.
+[Fieke Schoots](http://www.dcc.ac.uk/files/blog/IDCC17_Schoots_20170222.pdf) outlined the approach at Leiden which includes requirements from PhD's to state location of research data before their defence can take place and twenty year retention for Data Management Plans.
 Switching to journals, [Ian